-- (1) See Note 6 to the condensed consolidated financial statements for further details regarding leases. - (2) See Note 8 to the condensed consolidated financial statements for further details regarding debt.
-Principal payments relate to both our SVB loan and Exchangeable Notes.
+- (1) See Note 7 to the condensed consolidated financial statements for further details regarding leases. - (2) See Note 9 to the condensed consolidated financial statements for further details regarding debt.
+Principal payments relate to our SVB loan, our PPP loan, our Exchangeable Notes and our RLNs.

-Under the Pfizer License, we have agreed to make certain regulatory and sales milestone payments, pay royalties and make a potential one-time payment related to sublicensing income that exceeds a certain threshold.
+Under the Pfizer License, we have agreed to make certain regulatory and sales milestone payments.
+The Company is also obligated to pay royalties and make a potential one-time payment related to sublicensing income that exceeds a certain threshold.
 We have not included any contingent payment obligations, such as milestones, royalties, or one-time payments, in the table above as the amount, timing and likelihood of such payments are not known.
 We are obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage based on marginal net sales of each licensed product.

 Under the RLN Indenture, holders of RLNs will be entitled to payments based solely on a percentage of our net revenues from U.S. sales of specified sulopenem products (Specified Net Revenues).
-Payments will be due within 75 days of the end of each six-month payment measuring period (Payment Measuring Period), beginning with the Payment Measuring Period ending June 30, 2020 until (i) the "Maximum Return" (as described below) has been paid in respect of the RLNs, or (ii) the "End Date" occurs, which is December 31, 2045, or (iii) December 31, 2025, in the event that we have not yet received FDA Approval with respect to one or more specified sulopenem products by such date.
-The aggregate amount of payments in respect of all RLNs during each Payment Measuring Period will be equal to the product of total Specified Net Revenues earned during such period and the applicable payment rate (the Payment Rate), determined based on which of the specified sulopenem products have received FDA Approval.
-The Payment Rate will be based on the maximum aggregate principal amount of RLNs and will equal (i) up to 15% if we or one of our affiliates has received FDA Approval for the use of specified sulopenem products for the treatment of uncomplicated urinary tract infections and (ii) up to 20% if we or one of our affiliates has received FDA Approval for the use of specified sulopenem products for the treatment of complicated urinary tract infections but has not received FDA Approval for treatment of uncomplicated urinary tract infections.
+Payments will be due within 75 days of the end of each six-month payment measuring period (Payment Measuring Period), beginning with the Payment Measuring Period ending June 30, 2020 until (i) the "Maximum Return" (as described below) has been paid in respect of the RLNs, or (ii) the "End Date" occurs, which is December 31, 2045, or (iii) December 31, 2025, in the event that we have not yet received FDA approval with respect to one or more specified sulopenem products by such date.
+The aggregate amount of payments in respect of all RLNs during each Payment Measuring Period will be equal to the product of total Specified Net Revenues earned during such period and the applicable payment rate (the Payment Rate), determined based on which of the specified sulopenem products have received FDA approval.
+The Payment Rate will be based on the maximum aggregate principal amount of RLNs and will equal (i) up to 15% if we or one of our affiliates has received FDA approval for the use of specified sulopenem products for the treatment of uUTIs and (ii) up to 20% if we or one of our affiliates has received FDA approval for the use of specified sulopenem products for the treatment of cUTIs but has not received FDA approval for treatment of uUTIs.
+There was no payment due for the Payment Measuring Period ending June 30, 2020, December 31, 2020 and June 30, 2021.
 Prior to the End Date, we are obligated to make payments on the RLNs from Specified Net Revenues until each RLN has received payments equal to \$160.00 (or 4,000 times the principal amount of such RLN) (Maximum Return).
-We have not included any royalty payment obligations on the RLNs in the table above as the amount, timing and likelihood of such payments are not known.
+Other than the principal amount of \$104, we have not included any payment obligations on the RLNs in the table above as the amount, timing and likelihood of such payments are not known.